F. Albert Cotton: Pedagogical influence

 In addition to his research, Cotton taught inorganic chemistry.
 He authored Chemical Applications of Group Theory.
 This text focuses on group theoretical analysis of bonding and spectroscopy.

 Among college students, Cotton is perhaps best known as the coauthor of the textbook Advanced Inorganic Chemistry, now in its sixth English edition.
 Coauthored with his thesis advisor, Sir Geoffrey Wilkinson, and now with coauthors Carlos Murillo and Manfred Bochmann, the textbook is colloquially known as "Cotton and Wilkinson."
 The text surveys coordination chemistry, cluster chemistry, homogeneous catalysis, and organometallic chemistry.

 Cotton served on various editorial boards of scientific journals, including those of the Journal of the American Chemical Society, Inorganic Chemistry, and Organometallics.
 He chaired the Division of Inorganic Chemistry of the ACS and was an ACS Councillor for five years.
 He served on the U.S. National Science Board (1986–1998), which oversees the National Science Foundation, and the Scientific and Technical Advisory Committee of Argonne National Laboratory, and the National Research Laboratory Commission of Texas.

-Cotton supervised the thesis research of 116 doctoral students as well as more than 150 postdoctoral associates.
+Cotton supervised the thesis research of 116 doctoral students as well as more than 150 postdoctoral associates, including Richard H. Holm, Stephen J. Lippard, Charles B. Harris, Tobin J. Marks, John J. Wise, and Ada Yonath.
+This academic lineage has become one of the most influential in the field of chemistry, extending to third-generation scholars such as Omar M. Yaghi, Jeffrey R. Long, Jeremy M. Berg, Jacqueline Barton, Chuan He, Amy Rosenzweig, Wesley I. Sundquist, John F. Hartwig, JoAnne Stubbe, Paul Alivisatos, Michael D. Fayer, Ahmed Zewail, and Mercouri Kanatzidis.

 Recognition

 Among the awards Cotton received included the U.S. National Medal of Science in 1982, the Wolf Prize in 2000; and the Priestley Medal, the American Chemical Society's highest recognition, in 1998.

 In 1995, the Department of Chemistry at Texas A&M along with the local section of the American Chemical Society, inaugurated the annual F.A.
 Cotton Medal for excellence in chemical research.

 A second award named in his honor, the F. Albert Cotton Award for Synthetic Inorganic Chemistry, is presented at the National Meeting of the American Chemical Society each year.

 Cotton was a member of the National Academy of Sciences in the United States, and the corresponding academies in Russia, China, the United Kingdom, France, and Denmark, as well as the American Philosophical Society.
 He received twenty-nine honorary doctorates.